Gictorbit/illustratorCClinux/README.md

 sudo pacman -S wine aria2
 ```
 3- make sure you have enough storage in your `/home` partition about `2 GiB`
-> 1 GiB will be free after installation
+> 400 MiB will be free after installation

 also you can install illustrator in diffrent directory